Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

-WASHINGTON - Supreme Court Justice Ruth Bader Ginsburg, the second woman to serve on the high court and a legal pioneer for gender equality whose fierce opinions as a justice made her a hero to the left, died Sept.
-18 at her home in Washington.
+WASHINGTON — Supreme Court Associate Justice Ruth Bader Ginsburg, the second woman to serve on the high court and a legal pioneer for gender equality whose fierce opinions as a justice made her a hero of the left, died Friday at her home in Washington.
 She was 87.

-The death was announced in a statement by the U.S. Supreme Court.
+The death was announced in a statement issued by the Supreme Court.
 She had recently been treated for pancreatic cancer.

 When she was named one of Time magazine’s 100 most influential people in 2015, her colleague and improbable close friend, conservative Justice Antonin Scalia, wrote about her dual roles as crusader and judge.
 “Ruth Bader Ginsburg has had two distinguished legal careers, either one of which would alone entitle her to be one of Time’s 100,” wrote Scalia, who died in 2016.

-"Many admirers of her work say that she is to the women's movement what former Supreme Court Justice Thurgood Marshall was to the movement for the rights of African Americans," Clinton said in Rose Garden ceremony.
-"I can think of no greater compliment to bestow on an American lawyer."
+“Many admirers of her work say that she is to the women’s movement what former Supreme Court Justice Thurgood Marshall was to the movement for the rights of African Americans,” Clinton said at a Rose Garden ceremony.
+“I can think of no greater compliment to bestow on an American lawyer.”

-(Justice Ginsburg herself usually demurred when the comparison was made, saying that Marshall literally risked his life defending Black clients in the segregated South and that her legal work required no such sacrifice.)

-On the court, Justice Ginsburg's most notable rulings and dissents advanced feminist causes.
+On the court, Ginsburg’s most notable rulings and dissents advanced feminist causes.

 In 1996, she authored a groundbreaking decision ordering the Virginia Military Institute to admit women, ending a 157-year tradition of all-male education at the state-funded school.